A Helpful Guide for What it Takes to Perform Thorough Functional Testing

 There are two basic approaches to a functional testing service strategy.
 Requirements-focused software testing determines the priority and order of testing efforts based on a prioritization of the user requirements as defined in the functional specification.
 Thus, the requirements document forms the basis for the acceptance criteria.
 Business-process-focused testing is a form of role-based testing that determines the validation priority based on how the system is used in the context of use cases.
 Given that, business-process-focused testing relies on the QA team working alongside the Subject Matter Experts (SMEs) to determine the acceptance criteria.

-Functional testing services revolve around a six-step process.
+Functional testing services revolve around a multi-step process.
 The initial step is to identify the functions under test.
 As mentioned, those functions are determined by either the functional specification or the SMEs.
 Given the list of features, the team must then define the data input required for each feature.
 The team must also determine the expected output from those tests.
-Once input and output have been determined, the QA team executes those tests either manually or in some cases using automated tools.
+Once input and output have been determined, the QA team executes those tests either manually or, in some cases, using automated tools.
 After each test, the test technician compares the results to the expected output and makes a pass/fail determination.

 Types of Functional Testing